DrSolidDevil/mlr-gd/CONTRIBUTING.md

 The code names should only be used for the release major versions (x.0.0) with all other releases exclusively being the version.

-Although you can refer to all versions by their code name followed by the minor and patch (i.e. Name Minor.Patch), this should not be used in any official documentation.

 While you can refer to all versions by their code name followed by the minor and patch (i.e., Name Minor.Patch), official documentation should use semantic versioning (i.e., Major.Minor.Patch).